Retirement Living Hub

 • Social media: Review social media accounts and digital subscriptions.
 Decide which ones to keep, deactivate, or memorialize.

-This process reduces digital clutter and ensures your memories remain accessible and secure for years to come.
+This process not only reduces digital clutter but also ensures your memories remain accessible and secure for years to come.
+It’s a practical step for future peace of mind.

 Daughter comforting her elderly mother who is holding old letters while downsizing a room.